 A waiting list will be created from the accepted applications that were not able to be included in this class due to class size.
 If an opening occurs prior to the beginning of the class, the next person on the waiting list will be contacted.

-If accepted, applicants ARE NOT permitted to bring children to class!!
+If accepted, applicants ARE NOT permitted to bring children or weapons to any class!!”

 To print out an application to the Columbus Division of Police Citizen Police Academy, click on the button below.
 After you have printed and competed the application, mail it to the address included at the bottom of the application.